JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Science_And_The_Urantia_Book.md

 Changes in sea level have often been attributed to advance and retreat of the polar ice caps, but this would not appear to account for the movements described in _The URANTIA Book_.
 More recently a mechanism has been proposed involving the accumulation of heat beneath the great land masses that is thought to cause the elevation, doming, and breakup of continents, and their subsequent rejoining.
 Although the concept has been put forward dominantly to account for transverse movement, it also provides a physical mechanism that could explain the vertical movement described in _The URANTIA Book_ account.

 The mechanism proposed indicates a relatively slow build up of heat, but the subsequent blow off can occur in a number of ways, hence considerable deviation from sine wave periodicity would be expected.
-This new theory will be of interest to URANTIA Book readers who have been puzzled by its account of the alternate elevation and depression of continents on such a large scale. (the million year cycles referred to on p.
-691 may refer only to the Cretaceous.
+This new theory will be of interest to URANTIA Book readers who have been puzzled by its account of the alternate elevation and depression of continents on such a large scale. (the million year cycles referred to on [UB 60:4.1](/en/The_Urantia_Book/60#p4_1) may refer only to the Cretaceous.
 There were up to 75 inundations during the Carboniferous.
 Alternatively, it may be a transcriptional error)

 Reference: “The Supercontinent cycle”.
 R.D.
 Nance et al. Scientific American 259(1), 44-51 (1988).